Ep #185: Saying Goodbye

 When you have things in your life that you don’t love and you don’t use, you start to feel burdened by them.

-On this episode of The Life Coach School Podcast, we dive into why goodbyes are difficult for us and why, at the same time, they are so necessary.
-Join me in this session as I share a simple-but-challenging process for saying goodbye to things in your home, your relationships, your jobs, and thoughts – those things in your life that no longer serve you and are holding you back.
+On this episode of The Life Coach School Podcast, we dive into why goodbyes can be so heart-wrenching for us and why, at the same time, they are so necessary.
+Join me in this session as I share a simple-but-challenging process for saying goodbye to things in your home, your relationships, your jobs, and thoughts—those things in your life that no longer serve you and are holding you back.
+It’s time to bid those things farewell.

 Grab your copy of our new Wisdom From The Life Coach School Podcast book.
 It covers a decade worth of research, on life-changing topics from the podcast, distilled into only 200 pages.
 It's the truest shortcut to self-development we have ever created!